-Common warning signs that someone else’s information may be showing on your report, or that you are a victim of identity theft, is the presence of an incorrect name, address, Social Security number, or other personal information on your credit report.
+Common warning signs that someone else’s information may be showing on your report (or that you are a victim of identity theft) are the presence of an incorrect name, address, SSN, or other personal information on your credit report.
 When this happens, it could have a devastating impact on your credit score and even your credit utilization ratio.

 Unfamiliar accounts could be an indication that you have been a victim of identity theft.
 If this happens, it is essential to reach out to an identity theft lawyer as soon as possible for help filing a complaint with the Federal Trade Commission (FTC) and a report with the police.

 Another common credit report bureau mistake is account reporting errors.
 Some of the most common types of account reporting errors that our firm has helped resolve include:

 - Inaccurate dates the account was opened or closed

 - Consumers being listed as primary account holders as opposed to authorized users

 - Accounts that have been delinquent for seven years or longer

 - Accounts that have been closed but aren’t reported as such